 Whether you passed or failed, there’s an alternative

-Save in Bitcoin.
-No crypto, no distractions - just the hardest money ever created, held by you.
+And it’s not “crypto”.
+That’s a casino and a distraction.
+Bitcoin is different; it’s the hardest money ever created, and you can self-custody it.
 There’s no fractional reserve lending, no money printer, no manager who can freeze your account because they don’t like your politics.
-When you self-custody Bitcoin, literally no-one has the power to seize, freeze, or unilaterally devalue your money.
+When you self-custody Bitcoin, no bank, government, or middleman has the power to seize, freeze, or unilaterally devalue your money.
 Learn about Bitcoin; challenge your preconceptions.

 If you enjoyed the quiz, send it to a friend.
-And if you want to support my site, you can send me a few sats below.
-I read every message posted to the donations board.
+And if you want to support my site, you can send me sats below.
+I read every message posted to my donations board.